Synopsys (NASDAQ:SNPS) Issues Q3 2022 Earnings Guidance

-Several large investors have recently made changes to their positions in the stock.
-Stifel Financial Corp boosted its position in Synopsys by 33.5% in the fourth quarter.
-Stifel Financial Corp now owns 13,410 shares of the semiconductor company’s stock worth $4,942,000 after purchasing an additional 3,366 shares during the last quarter.
-HB Wealth Management LLC purchased a new position in Synopsys in the fourth quarter worth $230,000.
-Colony Group LLC purchased a new position in Synopsys in the fourth quarter worth $239,000.
-State of Tennessee Treasury Department boosted its position in Synopsys by 5.7% in the fourth quarter.
-State of Tennessee Treasury Department now owns 40,681 shares of the semiconductor company’s stock worth $14,991,000 after purchasing an additional 2,179 shares during the last quarter.
-Finally, Parametric Portfolio Associates LLC boosted its position in Synopsys by 4.5% in the fourth quarter.
-Parametric Portfolio Associates LLC now owns 457,371 shares of the semiconductor company’s stock worth $168,541,000 after purchasing an additional 19,776 shares during the last quarter.
-84.71% of the stock is currently owned by institutional investors.
+Several hedge funds have recently bought and sold shares of SNPS.
+Stifel Financial Corp raised its position in shares of Synopsys by 33.5% in the 4th quarter.
+Stifel Financial Corp now owns 13,410 shares of the semiconductor company’s stock worth $4,942,000 after acquiring an additional 3,366 shares in the last quarter.
+HB Wealth Management LLC acquired a new stake in shares of Synopsys in the 4th quarter valued at about $230,000.
+Colony Group LLC acquired a new stake in shares of Synopsys in the 4th quarter valued at about $239,000.
+State of Tennessee Treasury Department grew its stake in shares of Synopsys by 5.7% in the 4th quarter.
+State of Tennessee Treasury Department now owns 40,681 shares of the semiconductor company’s stock valued at $14,991,000 after buying an additional 2,179 shares during the period.
+Finally, Parametric Portfolio Associates LLC grew its stake in shares of Synopsys by 4.5% in the 4th quarter.
+Parametric Portfolio Associates LLC now owns 457,371 shares of the semiconductor company’s stock valued at $168,541,000 after buying an additional 19,776 shares during the period.
+84.71% of the stock is owned by hedge funds and other institutional investors.

 About Synopsys (Get Rating)